Bill Cosby sexual assault cases: Insurance coverage dispute

-Since ambiguous terms are interpreted in favor of finding coverage, Cosby prevailed.
+Since ambiguous terms are interpreted in favor of coverage, Cosby prevailed.
 O'Connell gave a second independent reason for finding in Cosby's favor.
-She looked at the Dickinson complaint and concluded that there are allegations independent of sexual misconduct.
+She concluded the Dickinson complaint contained allegations independent of sexual misconduct.
 "For example, allegations that Defendant 'intentionally drugged' Dickinson 'even though he knew that she had been in a rehab center for addiction a few months before' could reasonably be interpreted as independent of sexual misconduct, and therefore, within the Policies' coverage ...
-Similarly, the Dickinson Complaint alleges that Defendant's statements contain numerous implications about Dickinson, including the implication that 'Dickinson has copied the claims made publicly by other women against Defendant' and 'the implication that Ms. Dickinson's rape disclosure is a lie and that therefore she is a liar'", she wrote.
+Similarly, the Dickinson complaint alleges that Defendant's statements contain numerous implications about Dickinson, including the implication that 'Dickinson has copied the claims made publicly by other women against Defendant' and 'the implication that Ms. Dickinson's rape disclosure is a lie and that therefore she is a liar'", she wrote.
 As courts impose coverage in a "mixed" action, Cosby prevailed here as well but this ruling does not apply to the Massachusetts case, where AIG and Cosby are still fighting to determine who is liable.
 AIG plans to appeal this ruling.

-Judge, Mark G. Mastroianni, denied Cosby's bid to dismiss or pause the AIG suit on December 14, 2015.
+Judge Mark G. Mastroianni denied Cosby's bid to dismiss or pause the AIG suit on December 14, 2015.
 This judge, also responsible for the Green et al. defamation suit, denied AIG's motion to pause that case.

 Gloria Allred vs. Cobb-Marietta Coliseum, et al.

-On November 18, 2015, Allred announced she was suing Cobb County, Georgia; Cobb-Marietta Coliseum; and Michael Taormina for violating her First Amendment rights when she was denied entry to Cosby's stand-up comedy performance on May 2, 2015, at the Cobb Energy Performing Arts Center in Atlanta.
+On November 18, 2015, Allred announced she was suing Cobb County, Georgia, Cobb-Marietta Coliseum, and Michael Taormina for violating her First Amendment rights when she was denied entry to Cosby's stand-up comedy performance on May 2, 2015, at the Cobb Energy Performing Arts Center in Atlanta.
 Allred participated in a protest outside of the venue, but had also purchased a ticket to the show.
 Nevertheless, local police officers told her she would be arrested for trespassing if she entered the theater.
 Allred said Cosby's team coordinated with security and police to deny entry to individuals they had placed on a list of "agitators".
 Cobb-Marietta Coliseum is the name of the company that organized the show, and Taormina is its managing director.
 The police officers are employed by Cobb County.

 "Performers should not be able to commandeer a police force (as Bill Cosby's representatives appeared to do) in order to exclude individuals from the performance because they have a different viewpoint than the performer has", Allred said.
 She sought a court order to prohibit what she calls the venue's "censorship policy on admissions".

 On September 8, 2016, Allred reached a settlement with the defense.
-They agreed to pay Allred $40,000, along with a promise not to block any future customers from attending any public event held at the Coliseum.
+They agreed to pay Allred $40,000 and agreed not to block any future customers from attending public events held at the Coliseum.